iwa-shi/CRDR/README.md

 - [tensorflow-compression](https://github.com/tensorflow/compression/tree/master)
 - [MMEngine](https://github.com/open-mmlab/mmengine/tree/main): For config and registry.

 ## Issues
-If you have any questions or encounter any issues, please feel free to open an issue.
+If you have any questions or encounterd any issues, please feel free to open issue.